MEASER: Malware embedding attacks on open-source LLMs: Introduction

-However, thus far, existing stego attacks only concentrate on general DNNs, overlooking the threat to increasingly prevalent open-source LLMs.
-Worse still, stego attacks might lead to more severe security flaws in open-source LLMs over DNN models, due to the following 3 aspects. \textit{i)} Open-source LLMs are deployed with mature supply chain frameworks, which accelerate the spread of malware binaries.
+However, thus far, existing MEAs only concentrate on general DNNs, overlooking the threat to increasingly prevalent open-source LLMs.
+Worse still, MEAs might lead to more severe security flaws in open-source LLMs over DNN models, due to the following three aspects. \textit{i)} Open-source LLMs are deployed with mature supply chain frameworks, which accelerate the spread of malware binaries.
 For instance, over 6000 models on Hugging Face were impaired by the code execution vulnerability CVE-2024-34359 through the third-party supply chain \textit{llama\_cpp\_python}\footnote{https://checkmarx.com/blog/llama-drama-critical-vulnerability-cve-2024-34359-threatening-your-software-supply-chain.}. \textit{ii)} Open-source LLMs have broader ecosystems, which incur brand-new attack surfaces.
-For example, still on Hugging Face, users are tricked into downloading and running malicious model codes via the repository {\it baller423/goober2}, leading to a reverse shell connection to a malicious host\footnote{https://jfrog.com/blog/data-scientists-targeted-by-malicious-hugging-face-ml-models-with-silent-backdoor.}. \textit{iii)} Open-source LLMs are implemented with more sophisticated training/inference mechanisms, i.e., quantization \cite{Huang2023-ACL}, making them potentially more susceptible to stego attacks.
-A typical instance is the layer of Transformer in LLaMA2, where the negligible impacts under malicious modification yield significant attack stealthiness \cite{Tang2024-ACL, Zhang2024-ACL}.
-To sum up, stego attacks seriously threaten open-source LLMs, and deserve a systematic investigation for better defense.
+For example, still on Hugging Face, users are tricked into downloading and running malicious model codes via the repository {\it baller423/goober2}, leading to a reverse shell connection to a malicious host\footnote{https://jfrog.com/blog/data-scientists-targeted-by-malicious-hugging-face-ml-models-with-silent-backdoor.}. \textit{iii)} Open-source LLMs are implemented with more sophisticated training/inference mechanisms, making them potentially more susceptible to MEAs.
+A typical instance is the layer of Transformer in {Llama-2-7b-chat-hf}, where the negligible impacts under malicious modification yield significant attack stealthiness \cite{Tang2024-ACL}\cite{Zhang2024-ACL}.
+To sum up, MEAs seriously threaten open-source LLMs, and deserve a systematic investigation for better defense.
 As a result, a go-to question springs to mind: